Sacré-Cœur, Paris: Interior

-"Christ in Majesty" mosaic
+The Triumph of the Sacred Heart of Jesus mosaic

 The mosaic over the choir, entitled The Triumph of the Sacred Heart of Jesus, is the largest and most important work of art in the church.
 It was created by Luc-Olivier Merson, H. M. Magne and R. Martin, and was dedicated in 1923.
 The mosaic is composed of 25,000 enamelled and gilded pieces of ceramic, and covers 475 square meters, making it one of the largest mosaics in the world.

-The central figure is Christ, dressed in white, with open arms offering his heart, decorated with gold.
+The central figure is Jesus Christ, dressed in white, with open arms offering his heart, decorated with gold.
 He is joined by his mother, the Virgin Mary, and by the Archangel Michael, the protector of the church and of France.
 At his feet, kneeling, is Saint Joan of Arc offering him a crown.
 A figure of Pope Leo XIII offers a globe to Christ, symbolising the world.

 To the right of Christ is a scene titled "The Homage of France to the Sacred Heart;" a group of popes and cardinals present a model of the basilica to Christ.
 On his left is "The Homage of the Catholic Church to the Sacred Heart": where people in the costumes of the five continents pay their homage to the Sacred Heart.
 At the base of the mosaic is a Latin inscription, stating that the basilica is a gift from France.
-"To the Sacred Heart of Jesus, France fervent, penitent and grateful.”
+"To the Sacred Heart of Jesus, France fervent, penitent and grateful."
 The word "grateful" was added after World War I.

 At the top of the mosaic is another procession, called "the Saints of France and Saints of the Universal Church".
 In all of the mosaic, the artists adapted elements of Byzantine art in the organization of the figures, the altered perspective, and the use of polychrome colors enhanced with silver and gold.

 The basilica complex also includes a garden for meditation, with a fountain.
 The top of the dome is open to tourists and affords a spectacular panoramic view of the city of Paris, which spreads out to the south of the basilica.

 The use of cameras and video recorders is forbidden inside the basilica.